Carlos González Ragel: Career

-Later life
+In 1937, González held his third exhibition in Seville, exhibiting esqueleotomaquias of celebrities and politicians.

+In 1941, he held its fourth exhibition Swan Hotel.
+From that date onwards, his painting became darker.

 In 1955 González held his last exhibition at the Swan Hotel.
 He was soon admitted to the sanatorium of St. John of God in Ciempozuelos, where he spent the rest of his life.
 González continued to draw and paint.
 He created esqueletomaquias of Don Quixote, Goya, and Van Gogh.

+Death and legacy

-On November 28, 1969 González died.
+González died n November 28, 1969.

-Legacy

-From December 2007 to March 2008 an exhibition entitled The Spanish Night was held at the Museo Nacional Reina Sofía Modern Art.
-They were displayed in the Flamenco, avant-garde and popular culture 1865-1939.
-Twelve of his works were displayed.
+From December 2007 to March 2008, an exhibition entitled The Spanish Night was held at the Reina Sofía in Madrid, featuring twelve of his works.